gugan73715/10-Channel-STM32-Nucelo-and-Nano-based-18650-lithium-Cell-Characterization-Board/README.md

 # Cell Characterization Board
-This project is a 10-channel sequential lithium-ion cell (18650) characterization instrument designed to measure cell voltage, discharge current, internal resistance, and capacity under a controlled constant-current load of up to 5 A. The Cell data would be displayed to a LCD and stored to a SD card which can be used to plot discharge curves using Excel/Matlab/Python.
+This project is a 10-channel sequential lithium-ion cell (18650) characterization instrument designed to measure cell voltage, discharge current, internal resistance, and capacity under a controlled constant-current load of up to 5 A. The Cell data would be displayed on an LCD and stored on a MicroSD card which can be used to plot discharge curves using Excel/Matlab/Python.
 Protection features include Reverse Polarity Protection for each channel, Low voltage cut-off and hardware controlled sequential switching circuit with hardware interlock to create mutually exclusive channels.

 ## Key design goals
-- Programable constant-current discharge
+- Programmable constant-current discharge
 - Accurate, ratiometric voltage and current measurement
 - Fault-tolerant handling of reverse polarity and missing cells
 - Sequential testing to minimize BOM cost and thermal complexity